CorporateClash/public/in-game-rules.md

 #### Account and Security

 7. The distribution of personally identifiable information is prohibited.
-This includes, but is not limited to, one’s full name, address, phone number.
+This includes, but is not limited to: full name, address, e-mail, phone number, where you’re attending school, the city you live in, or any other personal information that could give another user details on your location.
+Additionally, this also includes social media handles, including but not limited to: Instagram, Snapchat, Discord, Reddit, or any other social media outlet.

 8. The use of third-party software is prohibited, with the exception of multi-toon controllers.
 This includes, but is not limited to, fishing and doodle training macros, and Keep Alive.